Closest Town: Heidelberg

 Most riders tackle the Red Route first, and the Grey Rhebok Plains is one of the iconic descents through the ‘Badlands’ to ‘Moodie Down-Under’.
-The Black Trail descends from the Conservancy Offices into the valley below and to the west, before climbing into mountains where it joins up with the Back-Country Trail in the rugged peaks overlooking Tradouw’s Pass.
-(It runs concurrently with the Red Route for much of the valley section down to Snelsetter).
-The Blue Trail is more of a ‘dry-land’ route, looping south through the renosterveld farms.
+The red routre has been modified to include an iconic single track route along the grootvadersbosch River.
+The Black Trail follows the red route initially before climbing into mountains where it joins up with the Back-Country Trail in the rugged peaks overlooking Tradouw’s Pass.
+(It runs concurrently with the Red Route for some of the valley section down to Snelsetter).
+The Black route also has a very challenging enduro descent off Klenberg (Fynbos Festivities) which will test your technical skills to the max.
+The Blue Trail is more of a ‘dry-land’ route, looping south through the renosterveld farms.and is more suited to those who prefer less technical routes.
 Finally, the Green Trail dips to the east of the Conservancy Office through pine plantations and grassland ridges.

 Although the trails may be accessed from a number of guesthouses in the conservancy, the best starting point would be at the GVB Conservancy Offices, near the entrance to the nature reserve.

-I conferred with resident trailscapers – Aileen Anderson and Walter Brosius – to come up with the Top 10 Grootvadersbosch Route Sections, so here goes -:
+I conferred with resident trailscaper – Aileen Anderson to come up with the Top 10 Grootvadersbosch Route Sections, so here goes -:

 1 Grey Rhebok Plains (RED Route – 4km)